Columbus, OH Medicaid Fraud Attorney

 Speak with a Columbus Medicaid Fraud Attorney Today

 Medicaid fraud can result in the imposition of both civil and criminal penalties, not to mention potential license suspension or revocation.
-If you or your practice is facing a charge for Medicaid fraud, put your trust in the knowledgeable legal team at the Joslyn Law Firm.
+If you or your practice is facing a charge for Medicaid fraud in Ohio, put your trust in the knowledgeable legal team at the Joslyn Law Firm.
 Our legal team can safeguard all of your legal rights and provide you with strong, affordable, and results-oriented defense representation in your criminal case from beginning to end.

 To schedule a free case evaluation and legal consultation with a Columbus Medicaid fraud attorney, please call us at (614) 444-1900 to learn more about how we could assist you with your legal defense or contact us online.
 We help those charged in Columbus Ohio including all surrounding counties including, Franklin County, Pickaway County, Madison County, Union County, Delaware County, Licking County, and Fairfield County Ohio.